How Often Do Members of Congress Actually Trade Stocks?

 Do all members of Congress trade stocks?

-No — a minority trade actively and disclose frequently; many file rarely or hold index funds/blind trusts.
+No - a minority trade actively and disclose frequently, many file rarely or hold index funds and blind trusts.

 Is congressional trading increasing?